meltano/sdk/docs/porting.md

 # Singer Tap Porting Guide

-_This guide walks you through the process of migrating an existing Singer Tap over to the SDK._
+This guide walks you through the process of migrating an existing Singer Tap over to the SDK.

+_Want to follow along in a real world porting example?
+See our recorded pair coding session for the `tap-gitlab` port `[here](YouTube Link TK)`._

 ## A Clear Slate